Universität Bonn

 1991

-Habilitation of Christel M. Marian.
+Habilitation of Christel M. Marian3.
 Title of thesis: "Theoretische Spektroskopie zweiatomiger Übergangsmetallverbindungen".
 She introduced the calculations of transition metal spectra taking into account spin-orbit-coupling and rotational coupling effects.

 1992

-Habilitation of Bernd Engels.
+Habilitation of Bernd Engels4.
 Title of thesis: "Quantenchemische Berechnungen von magnetischen Hyperfeinkopplungskonstanten in Molekülen".
 He introduced the quantum mechanical treatment of hyperfine interactions which are prominent in ESR spectra, for example.

 1997